 Henry nailed it on the head.
 You can, literally, talk yourself into or out of anything.
-It is up to you.
-I could not have had any more of a lesson on this than the day that I found myself at the bottom of a famous mountain, broken, terrified, and in tears.
+It is up to … Continue reading Choosing to Face the Impossible

 I was completely numb.
 My body was numb.
 My mind was numb.
 Everything was numb.

 I could feel myself leaving my body.
 It was as if I was looking down at myself, from outside of my physical being.
 Everything was hazy.
 There was no time.
 There almost wasn’t any space…but not quite.
 I still knew where I was, but only faintly.